 Child care, this is something we stressed a lot about.
 Finding good child care is very difficult no matter where you live.
 We were lucky to find two great in home daycares that would incorporate outdoor time when she was an infant and toddler.
 When she was ready to start preschool my husband and I again stressed over finding a good school that fit with our working hours and what we wanted for our daughter.
 We were very fortunate to come across a preschool that incorporated education as well as the importance of being outside.
 The teachers would take the children outside every day.
 They would go on hikes, play in the woods or work in the large greenhouse on the schools property.
 The kids planted seeds and took care of the garden.
 This gave my daughter a good foundation to love fruits and vegetables straight from the ground.
 When I picked her up she was also excited to tell me what they found on their many adventures in the woods or in the greenhouse.
 On the weekends she was always eager to show us what she had learned while at preschool, making it more enjoyable for all of us to be outside.

 I understand that everyone may not have the access to the resources I have living in a rural area, but getting outside can be as simple as visiting your local park or walking trail.
-I am a strong believer that kids need at least an hour of outside time everyday.
+I am a strong believer that kids need at least an hour of outside time everyday, even though recent studies say more.
 Does my daughter always get this, no, as we can have our lazy day's too, but I do try my best to get outside.
+That is all I ask of you, is that you do your best.

 Are my views right or wrong?
 No, but it is what is important to my husband and I for raising our child and are happy with the results of being an outdoors family.